 ~40k annotations on ~12 hours of audio for 118 sound types including 58 bird species

 ~15,000 high-quality excerpts from 32 marine mammal species, and additional lower-quality or unannotated data

 Competitions are a great way to get started doing machine learning for environmental science, and each comes with a data set.
 Here are a few competitions that involve wildlife…

-iNaturalist (handheld photos of animals)
+iNaturalist computer vision competition (handheld photos of animals)

 iWildCam (camera trap images)

 Amur Tiger Re-identification in the Wild (individual ID for tigers from video)

 NOAA Fisheries Steller Sea Lion Population Count (aerial images)